Broadchurch: Series 2

 After the first series ended, ITV announced that Broadchurch would return for a second series.
 The show's creator, Chris Chibnall, told The Daily Mirror in the summer of 2013 that "the focus of the next series will be on how the shattered community rebuilds itself after the grisly events" of series one.
 Series one actor Will Mellor, who does not appear in series two, strongly implied in an interview that a new murder would not be the focus of the second series, while David Tennant told the Associated Press that the series would go in a "very unexpected direction" which he called "as gripping as the first season."
 Chibnall said he mapped out the show's plot and characters on several whiteboards in his office.
 "You have to be very methodical," he said about plotting Broadchurch.
 "It's like a mathematical puzzle where you put all these blocks together and move them around for the most satisfying thing."

 Casting

 David Tennant, Olivia Colman, Andrew Buchan, Arthur Darvill, Jodie Whittaker, Charlotte Beaumont, Joe Sims, Carolyn Pickles, Jonathan Bailey, Pauline Quirke, Tanya Franks, Simone McAullay and Adam Wilson all returned for the second series.
-Neither Tennant nor Colman were contractually obliged to return.
+Neither Tennant nor Colman was contractually obliged to return.
 Without them, Chibnall said, "We would not have done it, absolutely.
 Luckily they wanted to come back because they weren't contracted to."
-New series two cast members include Marianne Jean-Baptiste, James D'Arcy, Eve Myles, Charlotte Rampling, Meera Syal, Phoebe Waller-Bridge and Tom Rosenthal.
+New series two cast members include Marianne Jean-Baptiste, James D'Arcy, Eve Myles, Charlotte Rampling, Meera Syal, Phoebe Waller-Bridge, Amanda Drew, Shaun Dooley and Tom Rosenthal.
 Rampling plays Broadchurch resident Jocelyn Knight.
 It was near her home that Danny Latimer argued with the postman a week before his death.
 Myles plays Claire Ripley, Jean-Baptiste's character is Sharon Bishop and Waller-Bridge plays Abby Thompson.